volumio/volumio-plugins/plugins/miscellanea/volsimpleequal/readme.md

  May not work with some source / output.
  Equalizer appears on several lines
  It still a beta version, need feedback !

+03rd november

+- redefine sliders ranges from -10/10 step 1 with an offset 60

 02nd november